ausgerechnet/spheroscope/README.md

 When selecting one of your corpora for the first time through the interface, a new folder and config file will be created for this corpus in your instance folder; the config file will be populated with the corpus defaults.
+Most settings, such as the `query` and `display` parameters, can be changed through the interface (http://127.0.0.1:5000/corpora/).

 If you want to use similarity-based recommendations for wordlists, you should point the `embeddings` parameter to appropriate embeddings stored as `pymagnitude` files.
-The `query` and `display` settings can be change through the interface (http://127.0.0.1:5000/corpora/).

 # Usage